All Episodes

 Comment and a question.

-I am both a social and fiscal conservative, and I worry greatly about our country's accelerated demise with uh the socialists in the White House.
+I am both a social and fiscal conservative, and I worry greatly about our country's accelerated demise with the socialists in the White House.

-I agree we should not nominate candidates who are either near Rhinos or middle of the road because we need a return to conservative values.
+I agree we should not nominate candidates who are either near rhinos or middle of the road because we need a return to conservative values.

-But given how leftist Obama is and the need to beat him, doesn't it make marketing stents to at least position the Republican more to the center and to the right of Obama in the campaign rather than the far right?
+But given how leftist Obama is and the need to beat him, doesn't it make marketing sense to at least position the Republican more to the center and to the right of Obama in the campaign rather than the far right?

 Stated differently, the farther we go to the right, the more votes we risk losing.

-I'd I'd vote for almost anyone against him, so my vote's not at risk, and yet the independent's votes might be.
+And frankly, as a conservative, and I think there are a lot of people out there like me, I'd vote for almost anyone against him, so my vote's not at risk, and yet the independents' votes might be.

 Give me a person who is far right.